saulbel/prometheus-slack/README.md

 Let´s explain a little bit more about how this stack works.
 - `Prometheus` --> this tool allows to scrap data from servers and stores it in time-series format.
 - `Alertmanager` --> taking the data we have in Prometheus, we are able to create alerts.
 These alerts can be sent to programs such us `telegram`, `teams` or in this case `slack`.
 We can use email to send this alerts too.
+- `Karma` --> this is a frontend for Alertmanager.
+It allows us to visualize alerts much better than in Alertmanager.
 - `Node-exporter` --> this is the agent in charge of exposing the metrics in the server/container for `prometheus` to scrape from.
 There are more exporters, for example we can use `win-exporter` if our server is a windows one.
 - `Grafana` --> this software allows us to create dashboards to have all our data configured in a good looking way.
 It will connect to prometheus in order to do so.
 - `Slack` --> if your company uses this communication tool, you can propose it as an alert reciever too.
 With this set up all the alerts go to a single channel but we could configure more than one.
 We can use tags in `rules.yml` to change the severity or even the enviroment of the alerts and we can send them to one channel or another.

 ## To improve
 - As we can see this is a very simple project.
 It works but for example it only contains a couple of alerts and not a single grafana dashboard.
 So creating more alerts and some dashboards would be a huge improvement.
 - As we have said before, we could create more alerts and tag them so we can create more channels in Slack.
-We could also use a "frontend" such us `alerta.io` or `karma` in order to display these alerts in we wanted to.
+We could also use another "frontend" called `alerta.io` in order to display these alerts how we wanted to.
 - As it is, we use 4 different docker images, one for each tool.
 In order to improve this we could create a custom docker image and build it.
 Also with this custom docker image we could create a `CI pipeline` with, for example, `GitHub Actions` in order to push into a container registry.